Mnilsson183/fuzzy-memory/my-app/README.md

-read up on mvc build structure design patterns using the java swing library
+read up on m-vc build structure design patterns using the java swing library